Niarosss/flappy/README.md

 # Flappy Bird Clone 🐦

-This repository contains a modern, full-stack web clone of the classic Flappy Bird game.
+A modern, full-stack web clone of the classic Flappy Bird game.
 Built with Next.js, this project features a clean user interface, smooth animations, user authentication, and a global leaderboard to track high scores.
 The goal was to recreate the nostalgic gameplay experience using a modern tech stack.

 This project is presented in both English and Ukrainian.